Lextuga007/Philosopher-Analyst-Netlify/content/blog/blog-notebook/cdu-data-science-team/index.md

   blogdown::html_page:
     toc: true
     number_sections: true
-    toc_depth: 1
+    toc_depth: 3
 ---

-The Clinical Development Unit (CDU) Data Science Team write [blogs](https://cdu-data-science-team.github.io/team-blog/) and we publish this through {distill}.
+I worked with the Clinical Development Unit (CDU) Data Science Team until 2022 writing [blogs](https://cdu-data-science-team.github.io/team-blog/) about our work using {distill}.
+In working towards openness and transparency we set up a meeting at Nottinghamshire Healthcare NHS Foundation Trust for all staff to come to talk about data, called [Understanding Your Data](https://cdu-data-science-team.github.io/understanding-your-data/).

-As part of our work towards openness and transparency we set up a meeting at Nottinghamshire Healthcare NHS Foundation Trust for all staff to come to talk about data, called [Understanding Your Data](https://cdu-data-science-team.github.io/understanding-your-data/).
-As part of that I write up some of the discussions at a separate blog site, also created in {distill}.
+I also set up templates, including the [blog template](https://github.com/CDU-data-science-team/distill-blog-template), for the team.

 [![blog](nottshc-cdu-data-science-logo.PNG "CDU Data Science Team blog")](https://cdu-data-science-team.github.io/team-blog/)